AI Chatbot Success Guide: Build and Profit in 2026

 - Tidio: Ideal for Shopify store owners who want to combine live human chat with automated AI responses.

-If your focus is more on creative content or marketing automation, you might also want to explore how to make money with ChatGPT to supplement your chatbot builds.
+If your focus is more on creative content or marketing automation, you might also want to explore how to make money with AI to supplement your chatbot builds.

 How to Build Your First Bot in 4 Steps

 The workflow for creating an AI assistant is now standardized.
-Most projects follow this exact path:
+Follow these actionable steps:

 Monetization: How Much Should You Charge?

 Pricing is the most common hurdle for beginners.
-In the current market, there are three primary ways to structure your income:
+In the current market, here are the real-world benchmarks:

 Essential Tips for Success